Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Measurements and Observations

+Based on these observations, we next present the system-level design of the proposed early-warning framework.
+Fig.~\ref{fig0} illustrates the system-level workflow of the proposed measurement-driven early-warning framework.
+The UE continuously collects radio measurements from serving and neighboring cells, including RSRP, RSRQ, and cell identifiers.
+At each decision time $t$, these measurements are organized into a sliding observation window of length $T_s$ and converted into temporal multi-cell features.
+A prediction model then estimates whether an RLF-related reliability breakdown event will occur within the future horizon $(t,t+T_p]$.
+The resulting warning output can serve as a trigger for proactive mobility control, such as redundancy preparation, handover assistance, or reliability-aware alarm generation.

-To proactively address radio link failure (RLF) events, we formulate the task as a supervised time-series classification problem.
-As illustrated in Fig.~\ref{fig2}, at each time point $t$ (denoted as \textit{Now}), the predictor takes a sliding observation window of length $T_s$ seconds as input, consisting of historical measurements sampled every $I_s$ seconds.
-The model then outputs the probability that an RLF will occur within the subsequent prediction horizon of $T_p$ seconds.
-For binary classification, a sample is labeled $y=1$ if any RLF occurs within $(t,\, t+T_p]$, and $y=0$ otherwise.
-For the multi-interval variant, a one-hot vector indicates the sub-interval of $(t,\, t+T_p]$ in which the next RLF appears.
-RLF samples form the positive class.
+In this paper, the positive class is defined using stack-level events observed from operational logs, primarily MCGF and NASR.
+These events do not strictly correspond to the formal 3GPP RLF definition based on out-of-sync indications and timer expiry.
+However, they represent practically observable reliability breakdown events that lead to packet loss or service interruption in commercial 5G NSA operation.
+Therefore, the prediction target in this work is more precisely interpreted as RLF-related events.
+To proactively address RLF events, we formulate the task as a supervised time-series classification problem.
+As illustrated in Fig.~\ref{fig2}, at each time instant $t$ (denoted as \textit{Now}), the predictor takes as input a sliding observation window of duration $T_s$, consisting of historical measurements sampled at an interval of $I_s$.
+Based on this input, the model outputs the probability that an RLF-related reliability breakdown event will occur within the prediction horizon $(t,\, t+T_p]$.
+For supervised training, the binary label $y \in \{0,1\}$ is defined according to the labeling rule in Fig.~\ref{fig2}, where $y=1$ if at least one RLF-related event occurs within $(t,\, t+T_p]$, and $y=0$ otherwise.
+For the multi-interval setting, the prediction horizon $(t,\, t+T_p]$ is partitioned into multiple sub-intervals, and a one-hot vector $\mathbf{y}$ indicates the sub-interval in which the first RLF-related event occurs.